 An engineering society is a professional organization for engineers of various disciplines.
 Some are umbrella type organizations which accept many different disciplines, while others are discipline-specific.
 Many award professional designations, such as European Engineer, professional engineer, chartered engineer, incorporated engineer or similar.
 There are also many student-run engineering societies, commonly at universities or technical colleges.

+.

 IMPORTANCES OF ENGINEERING SOCIETY